10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 Always use tabs for indentation.
 Doing this allows developers to set their editor preferences for tab width.

 When mixing PHP and HTML together, indent PHP blocks to match the surrounding HTML code.
 Closing PHP blocks should match the same indentation level as the opening block.
-Similary, keep PHP blocks to a minimum inside markup.
-Doing this turns the PHP blocks into a type of tag themself.
+Similarly, keep PHP blocks to a minimum inside markup.
+Doing this turns the PHP blocks into a type of tag themselves.
 Use colon syntax for PHP loops and conditionals so that it's easier to see when a certain loop ends within the block of markup.

 ##### Examples